swiss-territorial-data-lab/proj-rooftops/README.md

 ### Script description

 1. `combine_results_seg.py`: combines results of LiDAR segmentation and image segmentation using concatenation (`concatenation`) of polygons and spatial join (`sjoin`) of polygons;
 2. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections.
-Specify which combination method to assess;
+Specify which combination method to assess in the configuration file;
 3. `assess_area.py`: calculates the free and occupied surface of each EGID and compares it with the ground truth.
-Specify which combination method to assess.
+Specify which combination method to assess in the configuration file.

 ### Workflow